jason-carter/GnuCash2Qif/README.md

 ## Longer-term Possibilities
 These ideas interest me so I might explore them later once this project is mature enough.

+ - Is it possible to do this in pure SQL?
+Was nearly there at the start of this project but merging the double entries proved difficult.
  - Add [journal](https://hledger.org/journal.html) as an output format, and explore [Plain Text Accounting](https://plaintextaccounting.org/)
  - Rewrite in functional language (Haskell or Erlang, probably not F# as want to try something not from MS)